Counseling Degree Guide for 2023

 Counselor Licensing Requirements by State

-Each state in the US sets its own licensing requirements for prospective counselors.
-These requirements vary not only by state but also by the type of counseling license requested–such as school counselor, marriage and family therapist, mental health counselor, and so on.
-The licensure process typically involves completing a certain level of education in the license area, passing an approved exam, completing supervised work experience, and passing a background check.
+Each state in the US sets licensing requirements for prospective counselors.
+These requirements vary not only by state but also by the type of counseling license requested–such as school counselor, marriage and family therapist, or mental health counselor.
+The licensure process typically involves completing a certain level of counseling-related education, passing an approved exam, completing supervised work experience, and passing a background check.
 Click on your state below to learn more about licensing requirements by counselor type in your area.

 - Alabama